Customer experience: the future of supermarketers

 These marketing strategies do not survive the transition to online grocery shopping very well.
-However, the strategic use of colours do.
-In online supermarkets’ web-design colour psychology is essential for brand imaging and sales.
+However, the strategic use of colors do.
+In online supermarkets’ web-design color psychology is essential for brand imaging and sales.
 Furthermore, product photography has become more crucial than ever.
-Smart use of colour contrasts combined with quality imagery assures a picture of the product to be as attractive as possible.
+Smart use of color contrasts combined with quality imagery assures a picture of the product to be as attractive as possible.

 From automatic routine to personalised experience

 We’ve explained in our article about system 1 and system 2 on our website’s blog that system 1 makes impulsive, quick, and emotional decisions.
 System 2 tries to keep up with rational and analytical reasoning.

 Before the growing awareness for food and health was as common as today, grocery shopping was mostly a system 1 activity.
 Grab what you need and get out of the shop.
 Supermarkets want to make sure everyone will find a product that fulfils their needs.
 Therefore they would stack their aisles with an enormous variety of products.
 Nowadays, the priorities are into personal preferences and quality, instead of a fast shopping and decision-making pace.
 Too much variation and choices can cause a paradox of choice.

 This paradox is a psychological phenomenon that’s very likely to backfire.
 Nobody likes losing.
 If you choose option A, you will lose option B. The search for the right product in an assortment of 26 varieties could cause mental exhaustion.
 Your customers are left reluctant to buy anything at all!
 After all, we’re losing option B–Z when choosing option A.